 How to put these ideas into practice

-I know this was a long post.
-As Blaise Pascal once said, I would have made it shorter, but I didn’t have the time.
-I thank you and applaud you for staying with me to the end, because this is life-changing stuff.
+I thank you and applaud you for sticking with me to the end of this post, because this is life-changing stuff.
 If you want to take the next step, there are tools that can help you put this into practice, and many of them are free.

 And remember something: If you create your meal plan in advance, including tallying up the calories, protein, carbs and fat, you don’t have to use an app every day or count anything else!
 You’ve already crunched the numbers!
 Now, just follow your plan!!!

-Last but not least, of course, if you want to read about a complete meal-building and daily meal plan creation system, be sure to break out your copy of the Burn the Fat, Feed the Muscle book.
-I’m assuming most people who regularly read Burn the Fat blog already have the Burn the Fat book, so just crack it open to chapter 14: The Burn the Fat Feed the Muscle meal planning system.
+Last but not least, of course, if you want to learn about a complete meal-building and daily meal plan creation system, be sure to check out my newest book, The Burn the Fat, Feed the Muscle Guide To Flexible Meal Planning.

 Train hard and expect success,